apollographql/supergraph-demo/README.md

 ### Overview

 This example repo is a monorepo with packages for all subgraphs and the graph router.
-The [artifact publish workflow](https://github.com/apollographql/supergraph-demo/blob/main/.github/workflows/release.yml) does an incremental matrix build and pushes new docker images to DockerHub, so they're available for whatever deployment workflow you'd like to use.
+The [release.yml workflow](https://github.com/apollographql/supergraph-demo/blob/main/.github/workflows/release.yml) does an incremental matrix build and pushes new docker images to DockerHub, so they're available for whatever deployment workflow you'd like to use.

 ![publish-artifacts-workflow](docs/media/ci/publish-artifacts-workflow.png)

-This workflow can be easily adapted for a single repo per package scenarios.
+Note: This workflow can be easily adapted for a single repo per package scenarios.

 ### Subgraph CI Setup